AN63L/ESP32_Buzzer/ESP32 Buzzer/README.md

 ## Future improvements

 - Rounded edges for the case (the current topology has to be updated, the bevel should have been applied before setting holes in the base structure)
+- Remove one holder for the IR sensor and fill in order to only have one side for the IR sensor
+- Do the same for the hole for the ESP32 power cable
+- Improve the tolerance of the overall piece, preferably by 2mm (i.e inside wider by 2mm on each side, the holes should be wider by 1mm on each side)
+- Increase the size of the holes (see above)
+- Optionally, create a side lid (with magnets), to make it easier to remove the supports
+- Add holes on the lid to show the LED and buzzer

+-

 - Improve the overall design of the case, preferable using software like Fusion 360.